iv00/MyProject/README.md

         android:layout_height="match_parent"
         tools:context="com.example.javier.auggraffititest.MapsActivity" />
 ```
 **Buttons:** The Map screen also shows the Collect, Gallery, and Score buttons.
-These are three further activities that will be developed for this application.

 **Signout:** The ```private void signOut()``` method implements the signout sequence and takes the user back to the Main activity.